 Pure delivers simple setup, effortless operations, and expansive integrations.

 But it's the white-glove treatment of customers and partners that sets Pure apart.

-According to a recent study, 60% of organizations dealt with a ransomware attack in 2019.
-More incredible, 13% faced daily threats.
+According to ESG, 79% of organizations experienced at least one attempted ransomware attack within the last 12 months.
+More incredible, 86% of organizations victimized by an attack failed to recover all their data after paying a ransom.
 It's time to prepare.
 Identify your vulnerabilities and see how Pure can help.
-Ready to fight back?
+Are you ready to fight back?

 Backups safeguard critical data against common scenarios like disasters, data corruption, or accidental deletions.
-But ransomware can stress existing data-protection infrastructure even more.
-Pure Storage SafeModeTM snapshots, available with both FlashBlade® and FlashArrayTM, provide immutability to protect data backups from ransomware attacks.
+But ransomware can stress existing data protection infrastructure even more.
+Pure Storage SafeModeTM Snapshots, available with both FlashBlade//S® and FlashArrayTM, provide immutability to protect data backups from ransomware attacks.

-Secure Backups Against Ransomware: Pure SafeMode snapshots protect backup data and backup metadata by creating a secure copy.
+Secure Backups Against Ransomware: SafeMode Snapshots protect backup data and metadata by creating a secure copy.

-Ransomware can't eradicate, modify, or encrypt SafeMode snapshots, even with admin credentials.
+Ransomware can't eradicate, modify, or encrypt SafeMode Snapshots, even with admin credentials.
 In an unpredictable world, you're covered 24×7×365.